shankar-r10n/spt-aca-hol/README.md

 ## The Labs

-### Lab 1 – Create an Azure Container Apps service using the Azure Portal.
+### Lab 1 – Create an Azure Container App using the Azure Portal and implement traffic-split functionality

 **Objectives**